 1. Deliver better customer service

 Customers always remember brands by the kind of services they offer.
 If your customer service strategy is not structured well, you will lose business no matter how good your product is or how proficient your team is.
-Accenture report says $1.6 trillion is lost by companies in the United States due to customers switching as a result of poor customer service.
+According to Khoros, 65% of customers said they had changed to a different brand because of a poor experience.

 Training your customer support team to offer better service can go a long way in preventing customers from getting irritated, which normally escalates into rudeness.